History

 - Janis Joplin parties at the Troubadour and the next day is found dead at the Landmark Hotel from a heroin overdose.

-- James Taylor plays “You’ve got a Friend” for the first time.
-He heard his piano player (as well as opening act) , Carole King, play it during during soundcheck and they decided to give it a try.
+- James Taylor plays “You’ve Got a Friend” for the first time.
+He heard his piano player (as well as opening act), Carole King, play it during soundcheck and they decided to give it a try.

 1971

-- Lori Lieberman writes the song “Killing Me Softly with His Song” inspired by a performance by Don McLean at the Troubadour.
+- Lori Lieberman wrote the song “Killing Me Softly with His Song” inspired by a performance by Don McLean at the Troubadour.

 - Waylon Jennings performs in the cult classic film Cisco Pike.